pmikus/.github/.github/actions/gerrit-env-vars-restore/README.md

 ## Overview

-The action downloads a `vpp-gerrit-vars` artifact from a workflow run and extracts the stored Gerrit environment variables, making them available for subsequent workflow steps.
+The action downloads a `fdio-gerrit-vars` artifact from a workflow run and extracts the stored Gerrit environment variables, making them available for subsequent workflow steps.

 ## Usage